tdepew562/Funding_Success_Predictor/README.md

 # Alphabet Soup Funding Predictor

+## Prerequisites

+Before diving into the project, make sure you have the following installed:

+- Python (version 3.0 or higher)
+- Jupyter Notebook (for running the analysis)
+- Libraries: pandas, scikit-learn, and TensorFlow

 ## Overview

 The Alphabet Soup Funding Predictor is a deep learning model designed to assist the nonprofit foundation Alphabet Soup in selecting funding applicants with the highest potential for success in their ventures.
 This repository contains the code for developing and evaluating the deep learning model.